C. R. Mahesh

-Political career
+Early life & Political career

-C. R. Mahesh was born in a family with a communist political background.
+C. R. Mahesh was born as the son of CA Rajashekharan in a family with communist political background.
 His grandfather, Kaithavana Appukkuttan Pillai, was an active communist party worker, who participated in the Vallikunnam Meni Samaram, a political riot to save the labour rights of paddy field workers.
 His father, the late C. A. Rajasekharan was a CPI worker.
 His brother, the late C. R. Manoj, who died on 4 August 2021, was an active worker of the CPI, served as the assistant local secretary of CPI, Thazhava committee.

 Mahesh started his political career as the unit president of Kerala Students Union (Students Organization of the Indian National Congress in Kerala) in Karunagappally model school.
 Later, he joined for the higher studies in Political Science at Devaswom Board College, Sasthamcotta.
 During his college days, he continued his political work with Kerala Students Union, and became the unit president of KSU in college.
 In the year of 2000, he got elected as the Union Chairman of Sasthamcotta DB College.

 In the 2005 local body election, he got elected as the member of Thazhava panchayath.

 Mahesh held several positions like General Secretary of KSU Kollam district committee.
 Executive Member of Kerala Students Union state committee.
 General secretary of Youth Congress District committee, Kollam.
 President of Youth Congress District committee, Kollam.